In Wisconsin payday lending is legal.

 Wisconsin Payday Lending Statutes

-In order to operate in the state payday lenders are required to have a license “for each place of business at which the person originates or services payday loans involving Wisconsin residents.”
+In order to operate in the state payday lenders are required to have a license where loans are initiated or services are rendered.
 The license is required for any type of business, be it in-store or online.

 More restrictive laws governing the terms of payday loan system in Wisconsin, however, are still to come, but the government of the state has several guidelines regarding the information provided to people who apply for payday loans in Wisconsin.